This is a post from Robin Sloan’s lab blog & notebook. You can visit the blog’s homepage, or learn more about me.

 Some of these projects are quasi-commercial (a new web app, a new publication, etc.); others appear to be creative hobbies.

-Cold emails are totally okay — either make them sincerely personal or sincerely impersonal.
+Cold emails are totally fine — either make them sincerely personal or sincerely impersonal.
 Nobody wants to hear from your AI bot, least of all when it’s pretending to be you, laying it on thick.

 To the blog home page